acmpesuecc/traffic_simulation/README.md

 # traffic_simulation
+## Python2 used
+Incompatibility only in terms of print statements so far
 ## Domain name: Traffic management in urban areas
 ## Specifics:
 Overcrowding of roads due to people referring to navigational sites and a majority of them using the same routes.